 A long/short strategy is one in which the management has both long and short positions in securities, covering both sides and compensating for any losses.

 Managers take a long position in undervalued stocks and a short position in overvalued stocks.
 A market-neutral strategy is similar to a long/short plan.
-A currency carry strategy is a strategy that uses a low-interest-rate currency to fund the trade in a high-interest rate currency.
+A currency carry strategy is a strategy that uses a low-interest-rate currency to fund the trade in a high-interest-rate currency.

 Similarly, ETFs will use a direct approach; a long/short ETF can directly short the underlying security, buy an inverse ETF, or use a swap agreement with banks.
-A currency-carry ETF might use currency forward contracts.
+A currency-carry ETF might use currency-forward contracts.

 2. Hedge Fund Replication

 ETFs, replicate the returns of a hedge fund.
 Hedge funds are generally very secretive in their work; however, they report their returns to hedge fund indexing firms.
-The ETFs then try to replicate these returns with the help of the liquid assets at hand.

 Hedge fund replication ETFs attempt to match hedge fund indexes as closely as possible with liquid assets.
-Liquid assets include things like stocks and bonds, although other ETFs with broad equities or bond exposure are more common.
+Liquid assets include things like stocks and bonds, although other ETFs with broad equities or bond exposure is more common.

 These ETFs use complex mathematical and statistical tools to replicate such returns.
 Naturally, since ETFs are more transparent and have to report their holdings daily, the strategy is out in the open!